 The ridge of the thatch roof takes damage more rapidly than any of the other parts, but even still, maintenance generally only needs to be done every decade or so, depending on the conditions it is situated in.

-Of course, you should check up on its condition a bit more frequently than that, but you likely won’t have to call a professional to see to it very often.
+Of course, you should check up on its condition a bit more frequently than that, but you likely won’t have to call a professional to see it very often.

 To ensure that nothing is amiss after maintenance has been conducted, there are a few considerations you should make before getting started.